Cloud incidents API Overview

-Known Issues are faults, defects, or availability-related issues in Google Cloud or Amazon Web Services that may be impacting the performance or availability of your applications.
-You can access known issues on the Known Issues page, accessible via the left-hand navigation bar in the CMP as described here
+Cloud incidents are faults, defects, or availability-related issues in Google Cloud or Amazon Web Services that may affect the performance or availability of your applications.

-The Known Issues API helps you programmatically obtain your DoiT International cloud provider Known Issues for supported assets such as Google Cloud or Amazon Web Services with an easy-to-use RESTful API.
+The Known Issues API helps you programmatically obtain your DoiT International cloud provider Known Issues for supported assets such as Google Cloud or Amazon Web Services.

 πŸ‘